icy/bash-coding-style/README.md

 ## Pipe error handling

-Pipe stores its components's return codes in the `PIPESTATUS` error.
+Pipe stores its components's return codes in the `PIPESTATUS` array.
-This variable can be only used in **ONE** sub-`{shell,process}` followed the pipe.
+This variable can be used only *ONCE* in the sub-`{shell,process}` followed the pipe.
 Be sure you catch it up!

     echo test | fail_command | something_else
     local _ret_pipe=( ${PIPESTATUS[@]} )
+    # from here, `PIPESTATUS` is not availabe anymore

-When this `_ret_pipe` array contain something other than zero, you must check if some pipe component has failed.
+When this `_ret_pipe` array contains something other than zero, you must check if some pipe component has failed.

 ## Automatic error handling

+### Set -u

 Always use `set -u` to make sure you won't use any undeclared variable.
 This saves you from a lot of headache and critical bugs.